-A total of 10,448 were used.
-7,015 is the average number of ICS based on total stove days (i.e. sum of all days the stoves were operational) and the monitoring period of 730 days.
-This is to account for exact installation dates, replacement and retirement of stoves.

 Take into account that the energy savings actually might be lower due to the loss of efficiency.
 However, using the highest achievable efficiency for this calculation is conservative when assessing the small-scale limit.

+It is to be noted that although the PDD make reference to “Zavala stove (clay-based charcoal stove) and ACE 1 cookstove”, these stoves were planned but not actually distributed as part of the project.

 The stoves disseminated on this monitoring period were produced by UNIMETAL LDA.
 It is to be noted that currently MozCarbon is producing the same model of stove (Mbaula Poupa+) in its production site in Maputo City.
 Now MozCarbon is the leading producer of ICS in Mozambique and it is supplying the stoves also to other project developers throughout the country of Mozambique.